 Boughton Green Road

-The course is designed for professionals who want to extend their knowledge, skills and understanding of teaching primary computing.
-It aims to equip teachers with the subject knowledge, pedagogical skills and critical understanding needed to lead positive change in learning and teaching across the three strands of the new computing curriculum: Digital Literacy, Computer Science and Information Technology.
-It will provide professional recognition, enhance confidence, and nurture the leadership skills needed to develop outstanding computing teaching in schools and clusters.
+This course will equip you with the subject knowledge, teaching skills and critical understanding you need to lead positive change for the computing curriculum in your school across the three strands of the new computing curriculum: Digital Literacy, Computer Science and Information Technology.
+You will get professional recognition, build your confidence and develop your leadership skills to deliver outstanding computing teaching.

 - Module code: EDUM131